Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/running-tests.md

 A JUnit report can be produced by using the [`--report-junit FILE`] option.

-If the JUnit file already exists, it will be updated with the new test results.
+If the JUnit report already exists, it will be updated with the new test results.

+### TAP Report

+A TAP report ([Test Anything Protocol]) can be produced by using the [`--report-tap FILE`] option.

+If the TAP report already exists, it will be updated with the new test results.

 ## Use Variables in Tests